-Mashed Potatoes might just be my favorite food.
-Any potatoes in my opinion is amazing, but Mashed Potatoes are at the top of the list!
-This is the dish I am commonly asked to make for holidays.
+Mashed Potatoes is my all time favorite dish.
+Any potatoes in my opinion is amazing, but Mashed Potatoes are number 1!
 There are countless ways to make delicious Mashed Potatoes, you can add Butter, Milk, Whipping Cream, Sour Cream, Yogurt, or Chicken Broth.
-I personally like to keep things and easy, especially since I am usually making them for a holiday and don’t want to have to spend a ton of time creating something fancy.
+I like to keep things and easy, especially since I am usually making them for a holiday.
+I would rather enjoy the holiday then spending a ton of time creating something fancy.

-The second challenge, if you want to call it that, is to find the perfect balance of seasoning.
-Using Salt Free Ghee requires you to add a little more Sea Salt then if you were to using items that contains Sea Salt.
-One thing I discovered is, if I add a little more Salt to the water when boiling the potatoes then I use a lot less when mashing them.
+If you want to call it that… is to find the perfect balance of seasoning.
+Using Salt Free Ghee requires you to add a little more Sea Salt then if you were to using items that contains Salt.
+One thing I have come to realize is if I add a little more Salt to the water when boiling the potatoes then I use a lot less when mashing them.
 The potatoes soak in all the flavor from the water.
-That being said, I also tried throwing in a little bit of Garlic Powder to the water.
+Then I tried throwing in a little bit of Garlic Powder to the water.
 I found it adds a nice flavor, without a strong or overbearing Garlicky taste.
-I started doing this when making my Garlic Mash Potatoes.
+I had started doing this when making my Garlicky Mash Potatoes.
 I just decreased the amount of Garlic I add to these Mashed Potatoes.

-If you want to make them with Dairy, then I would suggest using Salt Free butter and adding a little extra milk till you get the desired texture.
+If you want to make them with regular Milk or Butter then I would suggest using Salt Free butter and adding a little extra milk till you get the desired texture.
+Just do a one for one substitute.
 I hope you ENJOY this Dairy Free twist to your classic Mashed Potato recipe!Print

 - 2 pounds Organic Russet Potatoes